Sleep Time Calculator

 Popular Wake-Up Times and Optimal Bedtimes

-Wake up at
+Wake up at 6:00 AM

-Wake up at
+Wake up at 6:30 AM

-Wake up at
+Wake up at 7:00 AM

-Wake up at
+Wake up at 7:30 AM

-Wake up at
+Wake up at 8:00 AM

 Best Wake-Up Times If You Know Your Bedtime

-When you have a set bedtime, calculate optimal wake-up times by adding intervals.
+When you have a set bedtime, calculate optimal wake-up times by adding 90-minute intervals.
 This prevents waking during deep sleep phases and reduces morning grogginess.

-Sleep at
+Sleep at 9:00 PM

-Sleep at
+Sleep at 10:00 PM

-Sleep at
+Sleep at 11:00 PM

-Sleep at
+Sleep at 12:00 AM

 Nap Calculator: Strategic Napping for Better Performance